tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 you can *influence* the number of future reviews by decreasing the number of new cards or stopping learning new cards completely for a period of time.
 If you feel like you have headroom, raise the amount of new cards.

+You can get away with learning more new cards if you increase your `Interval modifier`, but in return expect your retention to go down.

-Don't cap the
+Do not cap your reviews by decreasing the
 [Maximum reviews/day](setting-up-anki.html#reviews)
-setting,
+setting in order to do more new cards.
-it will only *hide* the due cards from you.
+It will only *hide* the due cards from you.
 Failing to do all of your reviews on schedule will form a backlog.
+What's worse, the backlog will be invisible because Anki will hide it from you.

 ## Leeches